kairosdb/metrics4j/README.md

 Used for reporting measured durations.
 The collector reports min, max, total, count and avg for the measurements received during the last reporting period.
 Values are reported as milliseconds by default but maybe changed using the report-unit attribute.
-The report-unit can also be passed as a prop in the sources.
+The report-unit and report-format can also be passed as a prop in the sources.

-* _report-unit:_ (NANOS, MICROS, MILLIS, SECONDS, MINUTES, HOURS, DAYS), set the units values are reported in
+* _report-unit:_ (NANOS, MICROS, **MILLIS**, SECONDS, MINUTES, HOURS, DAYS), set the units values are reported in.
+Can be set as a property.
+* _report-format:_ (DOUBLE, **LONG**), set the format.
+Double is truncated at 3 decimals.
+Can be set as a property.
 * _report-zero:_ (true/false), when set to false will not report zero values

 #### StringReporter